what is optical coherence tomography?

 How optical coherence tomography works

 Optical coherence tomography (OCT) is a non-invasive imaging technique that uses light waves to create high-resolution cross-sectional images of biological tissues.
-It is widely used in ophthalmology to examine the retina, but it is also used to image other tissues, such as the skin and the coronary arteries.
+Ophthalmologists widely use OCT to examine the retina, and doctors use it to image other tissues, such as the skin and coronary arteries.
+(This sentence is already in active voice.)

 The basic principle of OCT is similar to ultrasound imaging, but instead of sound waves, it uses light waves.
-The light is generated by a low-coherence source, which means that the light waves are not synchronized, but rather have different phases and wavelengths.
-The light is split into two beams: a sample beam that is directed towards the tissue to be imaged, and a reference beam that is directed towards a mirror.
+A low-coherence source generates the light, causing the light waves to be unsynchronized with different phases and wavelengths.
+The system splits the light into two beams: one directs towards the tissue to be imaged (sample beam), and the other directs towards a mirror (reference beam).

-When the sample beam hits the tissue, it is partially reflected back, while the rest of the beam continues through the tissue.
+When the sample beam hits the tissue, it partially reflects back, while the rest of the beam continues through the tissue.
+(This sentence is already in active voice.).
 The reflected light waves interfere with the reference beam that has traveled a known distance, creating an interference pattern.
 This pattern is detected by a detector and analyzed to produce an image.

-The depth information is obtained by measuring the time delay between the sample beam and the reference beam.
-The longer the delay, the deeper the tissue layer that is being imaged.
-By scanning the sample beam across the tissue, a three-dimensional image of the tissue can be reconstructed.
+The system obtains depth information by measuring the time delay between the sample beam and the reference beam.
+The longer the delay, the deeper the tissue layer being imaged.
+Scanning the sample beam across the tissue allows the system to reconstruct a three-dimensional image of the tissue.

 OCT is a valuable tool for diagnosing and monitoring diseases of the eye and other tissues.
 Its high resolution and non-invasive nature make it a safer and more efficient alternative to traditional biopsy and histology techniques.